 The wonderfully styled BMW Z8, produced by BMW from 1999 to 2003, features in the movie The World is not Enough, with Pierce Brosnan behind the wheel.
-The Z8, license plate V354 FMP, is loaded with all the usual Q refinements including titanium plating and armor, ground to air missiles behind the headlights, a key chain that can control the car remotely, an infra-red tracking system, a high-sensitivity listening device and as R proudly points out, cup holders.
+The Z8, license plate V354 FMP, is loaded with all the usual Q refinements including titanium plating and armor, ground to air missiles behind the side air intakes (these are Estes Bull Pup model rockets), a key chain that can control the car remotely, an infra-red tracking system, a high-sensitivity listening device and as R (John Cleese) proudly points out, cup holders.
 The Z8 unfortunately is not used much in the film and cut in half by a helicopter with a very large saw.

-At the time of filming of The World Is Not Enough, BMW only had a prototype shell and a running test car ready, so provided Propshop at Pinewood Studios with the shell and designs to make replica kit cars for the film.
+At the time of filming of The World Is Not Enough, BMW only had a prototype shell and a running test car ready, so provided Propshop at Pinewood Studios with the shell and designs so they could make replica kit cars for the film.
 The bodywork was moulded from BMW’s prototype shell and was made in two pieces to eliminate gaps in the hood and trunk.
-As the team had only eight weeks to build the car any unnecessary extras were removed.
+As the team had only eight weeks to build the car, any unnecessary extras were removed.

 In total two kit cars and one shell were made for the film.
-The shell was destroyed during filming; the other surviving car remains in the possession of EON Productions and is on display at Bond in Motion, National Motor Museum, Beaulieu until December 2012.
-One one of the kitcars (which is not roadwirthy by the way) will be auctioned at 50 Years of James Bond - The Auction at Christie's which takes place online between Friday 28 September and Monday 8 October 2012.
+The shell was destroyed during filming; the other surviving car remains in the possession of EON Productions and is on display at Bond in Motion (first at the National Motor Museum, Beaulieu until 2014, and currently in the London Film Museum).
+One of the kitcars (which is not roadworthy by the way) was auctioned at 50 Years of James Bond - The Auction at Christie's which took place online between Friday 28 September and Monday 8 October 2012.